 Eligible high school seniors who meet the college entrance requirements are admitted into the Dual Enrollment Program during the final semester of their graduating year.
 These students can earn college credit while satisfying their STEM degree diploma requirements, tuition free.

 As a STEM school, Ranken has enrolled more than 150 local high school students in the program since 2010.

 Does my high school offer dual enrollment programs for high school students?

 Ranken currently has partnerships with the following high schools:

-Do I qualify for CTE high school credits?
+Do I qualify for Dual Enrollment high school credits?

 You only need to meet a few requirements to be eligible for Ranken’s dual enrollment program: